 “I’ve never met an angry pothead, but I’ve met a lot of angry drunks!” she said.

 The media spectacle continues

-Back in 2008, when she was 22 years old, Anthony waited 31 days before reporting her daughter missing.
-After Caylee’s skeletal remains were found in a trash bag near their Florida home, prosecutors alleged that she had neglected her daughter and killer her to escape being a mother.
+In 2008, when she was 22 years old, Anthony waited 31 days before reporting her 2-year-old daughter, Caylee, missing.
+After Caylee’s skeletal remains were found in a trash bag near their Florida home, prosecutors alleged that Anthony had neglected her daughter and killer her to escape being a mother.

-During the circus-like trial, Anthony faced national scrutiny for her seeming lack of concern for the fate of 2-year-old Caylee.
-Press reports and photos revealed that while police were still looking for the body in 2008, Anthony was out partying.
-Among other things, Anthony participated in a “hot body” contest and got a tattoo reading “Bella Vita,” which means “Beautiful Life” in Italian.
+During a circus-like trial, Anthony faced national scrutiny of her mothering, or lack thereof.
+Press reports and photos revealed that while police were still looking for Caylee’s body, Anthony was out partying.
+Among other things, she participated in a “hot body” contest and got a tattoo reading “Bella Vita,” which means “Beautiful Life” in Italian.

 Anthony also claimed that her controversial behavior in the wake of Caylee’s death was not her idea.
 She said that the movie “will show a man saying, ‘Live your life as normal, I will take care of it.'”